What Is a Virtual Receptionist?

 Notify You Instantly

-A message, transfer or CRM log happens in real time.
-You get an SMS, email or app notification with the caller's name, number, reason and any action taken.
+SMS, email or app notification with the caller's name, number, reason for calling and any action taken.
+Some services also log directly to your CRM.

-At a practical level, they do everything an in-house receptionist would — minus sitting at your front desk.
-Here's the full scope:
+Everything an in-house receptionist would do on the phone — minus sitting at your front desk.

 Core Tasks

-• Answer incoming calls in your company name with a consistent, professional greeting
+• Answer incoming calls in your company name with a consistent greeting

-• Take and relay messages — names, numbers, emails and reason for calling
+• Take and relay messages — names, numbers, emails, reason for calling

-• Book and reschedule appointments directly in your online diary
+• Book and reschedule appointments in your online diary

-• Qualify new enquiries — checking location, budget or problem type
+• Qualify new enquiries — checking postcode, budget, job type

-• Transfer urgent calls live to your mobile or on-call team member
+• Transfer urgent calls live to your mobile or on-call number

-• Handle basic FAQs — opening hours, directions, service lists, pricing
+• Answer FAQs — opening hours, directions, pricing, service list

 Advanced Tasks

-• Lead capture — marketing consent and adding contacts to CRM
+• Lead capture with marketing consent and CRM integration

-• First-line support triage before passing to technical teams
+• First-line triage before passing to specialist teams

 • Payment processing — taking card details over the phone

-• Multi-language support — Mandarin, Spanish, Polish and more
+• Multi-language support — Mandarin, Polish, Spanish and more

 • Live web chat — some providers handle chat alongside calls

 Not all virtual receptionists are the same.
-Understanding the three models helps you pick the right fit — and the right budget.
+The three models differ in cost, capability and coverage.
+Understanding them helps you pick the right fit.

 FeatureHumanAI-PoweredHybrid